b-crawl/bcrawl/README.md

   - v1.18: Kikubaaqudgha can brand ranged weapons with pain, not just melee weapons.
   - v1.18: Yredelemnul is adjusted: gifted ally strength is based on your location and current piety, not on number of gifts received so far; no piety is given for killing undead; there is no cap on the number of strong gifted allies.
   - v1.18: Vehumet passives are rearranged: miscast reduction at \* and mana gain from kills at \*\*.
+  - v1.18.2: Some Nemelex cards are changed: Velocity can slow any monster and can haste the player, and Elixir at power level 1 always gives a moderate amount of both health and mana.
+  - v1.18.2: Lugonu is changed: Bend Space at \*; Banish at \*\*; all unbranded melee attacks become distortion-branded at \*\*\*; Translocation spell miscast chance is reduced at \*\*\*.

 #### New Items
   - The 'Ring of Insulation' gives rElec.